lauraschornack/katacoda1/2-create-ML-model/step7.md

-The forth phase in ML Development is
+The fourth phase in ML Development is
 IMPLEMENT

 The implement part of the Machine Learning cycle involves these activities: